Satellite broadband guide

 - Comparatively expensive – How much does satellite internet cost?
 Well, things have gotten steadily better here, but the price is still very high compared to regular ADSL and fibre packages offering similar speeds, while the installation costs tend to be much higher, and packages always come with quite measly data limits.
 There is no such thing as free internet over satellite

 - Slower than fibre – When it comes to download speed, high speed internet via satellite is about the same as an entry-level fibre package at 33Mbps.
 Which is pretty good to be fair, and should allow you to do almost anything you desire on the connection.
 However, fibre, especially that offered by Virgin Media, is of course much, much faster than a fast satellite internet service

 - All satellite broadband packages limit data – Though there are some that won't actually cut you off at your limit, but rather slow your connection to a crawl, all satellite internet access carries data limits like those you would find with a mobile phone deal.
 Streaming Netflix and the like will make short work of these limits, and of course the more you need, the more you pay.
-An example package costs £55 for 30GB per month – that's roughly six movies worth of data.
+An example package costs £30 for 10GB per month – that's roughly two movies worth of data, and that doesn’t include the installation and setup cost which can be as high as £495!.
 We did say it's expensive!